 We are transforming our networks, systems and processes with three main objectives: (a) to become more agile in our service delivery and operations, including self-serve and instant-on capabilities for our customers; (b) to ensure best quality and best customer experience; and (c) to develop a new network infrastructure that enables a competitive cost structure with rapidly growing capacity needs, and enabling new revenue opportunities.
-We are leveraging new technologies, such as software-defined networks, big data and artificial intelligence/machine learning, and cloud technologies, focusing primarily on automating our processes.
+We are leveraging new technologies, such as software-defined networks, big data and Al/machine learning, and cloud technologies, focusing primarily on automating our processes.
 These technologies offer unprecedented levels of flexibility, automation and elastic capacity, enabling 5G, IoT, enhanced Internet, communication and video services, as well as the next generation of enterprise cloud applications, which all depend heavily on these capabilities.
-In 2021, we announced partnership agreements with AWS and Google Cloud with the objective of accelerating our transformation to a hybrid cloud environment.
+In 2022, we announced significant milestones in our partnerships with AWS and Google Cloud, building towards the objective of accelerating our transformation to a hybrid cloud environment.
 These various transformation initiatives have produced tangible business benefits in multiple technology domains, resulting in increased agility in development and operations while reducing costs.